 Natalie graduated from the University of Pittsburgh with a degree in biology and minor in chemistry before joining the United States Peace Corps and serving as a mathematics and science teacher in Njinikom, Cameroon in Western Africa.
 After 2 years of service, she returned to the states and achieved teaching certifications in secondary biology and chemistry.
 Natalie also received her Masters degree from Clarion University in Biology with a focus on environmental studies and entomology.
 Natalie is currently working for Penn State Extension as the 4-H Youth Development Educator for two counties, and has three kids who are 5, 3, and almost 1.
 She enjoys exploring the outdoors with her family and friends!

 WiL is a graduate of the University of California, San Diego, where he received his B.S. in Biochemistry/Cell Biology and a B.A degree in European History.
 During a break before beginning medical school, Wil discovered a love of teaching which, 17 years later, he has never escaped.
 He currently is Science Department Chair and teaches Biology, AP Biology, and chemistry at a small rural high-school in California's Central Valley.
-Wil and his wife, Michelle, are home-schooling parents to 7 children, ages 1-12, and he is very excited to be teaching for Kolbe.
-Wil believes strongly that the purpose of science is to further reveal God's truth, and the beauty of creation.
+Wil and his wife, Michelle, are home-schooling parents to 9 children, ages 1-16, and he is very excited to teach for Kolbe.
+Wil believes strongly that the purpose of science is to further reveal God's truth and the beauty of creation.

 2017-18: Life Science

 2016-17: Life Science

 2015-16: Life Science